logtail/logtail-js/example-project/README.md

 All done!
 You can check your logs now.
 ```

-This will generate a total of 4 logs, which will be displayed in your Logtail live tail view.
+This will generate a total of 4 logs, which will be displayed in your Better Stack Logs live tail view.
 Detail explanation follows below.

 # Logging

-The `logger` instance we created in the installation section is used to send log messages to Logtail.
+The `logger` instance we created in the installation section is used to send log messages to Better Stack Logs.
 It provides 4 logging methods for the 4 default log levels.
 The log levels and their method are:

 - **DEBUG** - Send debug messages using the `debug()` method
 - **INFO** - Send informative messages about the application progress using the `info()` method